 In 1988 the Florida Legislature enacted the Victim’s Rights Act.
 This act enables victims of crime to call upon the legal system for services and support during what can be a difficult period.
+In 2018, Marsy's Law added additional protection for victims.
+For more information, please see the Florida Department of Law Enforcement website.

 As a victim or survivor of crime, you have specific rights as outlined in Section 960.001 of the Florida Statutes.